For this game you need a common set of multi-sided dice, with 6, 8, 12, and 20 sides.

 This third roll follows the same logic as the second roll.
 We're presently on the B Green Mode.

-Rolling 11 on the 20-Dice, as shown on the chart, means to go to the 4th scale-degree of B Green,
+Rolling 11 on the 20-Dice, means go to the 4th scale-degree for our next mode, E Main Yellow.

 Since our 8-Dice has counted down to 1, it is time for a Modulation Roll.